-Collection begins the week in which March 15th falls and runs through the 2nd week of December.
+Collection begins the week in which March 15 falls and runs through December 17, 2021.

 During the Yard Waste season, GFL Environmental will collect all properly prepared yard waste on your regular trash service day.
 We encourage you to use large, brown paper yard waste bags which are available at your local hardware store.
 Or, you may call the Township at 248-594-2800 or GFL Environmental at 844-464-3587 to get a "Compost" sticker to put on your 32 gallon can.
 Use of plastic bags is prohibited as is the mixing of yard waste with your regular trash.

 - Containers must be the paper yard waste bags (available at local lawn, garden and hardware stores) OR in 32 gallon cans clearly marked "Yard Waste" or "Compost" (stickers are available at the Township office).
 During colder weather, yard waste bags are preferred as compost may freeze in cans.

 - All containers (yard waste AND regular trash containers) must not exceed the 60 pound weight limit.

 - Yard waste collected in plastic bags is prohibited and will not be collected.